xcgoner/byteps/example/mxnet/crossed_line.md

 Note that when there is sufficient delay between server and worker (e.g., add some random sleep in crossed_line.py), the bug will be extremely rare.
 Maybe that's why people do not observer it in multi-node settings.

+Also, to confirm that the bug is actually on the server side, turn on "PS_VERBOSE=1" for the server, and observe the actual value received in server.cc

 ------------

 ### Train with 2 workers: